 He fished out a packet of Panama – a popular brand of cigarettes those days – from his pocket. with the speed of a cowboy drawing his Colt in old American movies, and pointed the packet at me, half a cigarette enticingly sticking out.

 “Take one, if wish to feel better,” he said.

-I wagged my head, left and right, this time to say No.
+I wagged my head, left and right, Indian style, this time to say No.

 “Ever heard of West Bengal’s Subhas Chakraborty?
 He’s a minister and a leader of the governing Communist party, and an atheist.
 Yet he leads Durga Pujas, Vishwakarma celebrations, Diwali and publishes photo of himself praying at a Kali temple.
 That’s how he wins hugely religious Bengali vote for Jyoti Basu and his Communist party, election after election.
 Basu is a rank atheist, but he appreciates the need to go along with people’s beliefs if he needed the votes.
 You can’t wish away God or cigarettes – or even drugs – so serve them moderately while also serving good services.”

 Feeling somewhat upset at the cowardly logic, I got up to leave.